gruntwork-io/docs/docs/2.0/docs/pipelines/guides/updating-pipelines.md

     uses: gruntwork-io-team/pipelines-workflows/.github/workflows/pipelines-root.yml@v0.0.5
 ```

-Due to our integration with [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide), you can also automatically receive pull requests that suggest updates to the `pipelines.yml` file in your repository by leveraging a `.github/dependabot.yml` file.
-This will help you stay up to date with the latest changes in Gruntwork Pipelines.
+Due to our integration with [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide), you can automatically receive pull requests suggesting updates to the `pipelines.yml` file in your repository by including a `.github/dependabot.yml` file.
+This ensures your repository stays aligned with the latest changes in Gruntwork Pipelines.
 DevOps Foundations customers receive this configuration as part of their `infrastructure-live` repositories by default.

-## Updating Customized Workflows
+## Updating customized workflows

-Note that if you follow the instructions under [Extending Pipelines](/2.0/docs/pipelines/guides/extending-pipelines.md), you may have incurred greater burden in maintaining updates to your customized workflows.
-If you decide to fork the [pipelines-workflows](https://github.com/gruntwork-io/pipelines-workflows) repository to customize your workflows, you will need to manually update your workflows to include the latest changes from the upstream repository.
-This can be done by following the instructions in the [GitHub documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork), as long as you have not made changes that conflict with the upstream repository.
+If you have customized workflows as outlined in [Extending Pipelines](/2.0/docs/pipelines/guides/extending-pipelines.md), maintaining updates to these workflows may require additional effort.
+For those who have forked the [pipelines-workflows](https://github.com/gruntwork-io/pipelines-workflows) repository to implement customizations, manual updates will be necessary to incorporate the latest changes from the upstream repository.

+To update your workflows, follow the instructions provided in the [GitHub documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
+This process applies as long as there are no conflicts between your customizations and the upstream repository.